uccser/cs-field-guide/text/en/chapters/computer-graphics.md

 {math-block end}

-You can put the matrix we just calculated into the following interactive to see if it does indeed scale by 2 and roate 45 degrees.
+You can put the matrix we just calculated into the following interactive to see if it does indeed scale by 2 and rotate 45 degrees.

 {button link="http://www.csfieldguide.org.nz/releases/1.9.9/_static/widgets/CG/CG-arrow/CG-arrow-singlematrix.html?info=Try%20putting%20in%20the%20final%20matrix%20here%20and%20see%20if%20it%20does%20scale%20by%202%20and%20rotate%20by%2045%20degrees.&zoom=-10.0%20&quiz=1.4%201.4%200%200%20-1.4%201.4%200%200%200%200%201%200%200%200%200%201%20&allPrize=5" text="Click for interactive: check a single matrix"}